The course is part of these learning paths

 Resources

-The GitHub repository for this course is at https://github.com/cloudacademy/azure-continuous-integration-build.
+The GitHub repository for this lesson is at https://github.com/cloudacademy/azure-continuous-integration-build.

 Cory W. Cordell is an accomplished DevOps Architect, Software Engineer, and author.
 He started his DevOps career as a DevOps Engineer for a large bank where he helped implement DevOps practices and tooling and establish a DevOps culture.